PatrickMall/tic-tac-toe/README.md

 To build this project I used a mixture of HTML, CSS and JavaScript to showcase the skills I have learnt so far.
 I decided that I wanted to give this project a very distinct theme, and for it to have a retro gaming feel.
 I am a big fan of the Synthwave, retrowave aesthetic so decided to theme my game in this style.

 To build this project I first created a very basic wireframe using adobe XD.
 I have exported a png version of this which can be found here in the repo.
 There is also a copy of the adobe.xd file in the repo if anyone wants to see the original.
-For this project we were given a very clear brief on what we needed to build and a MVP of these required features:
+For this project we were given a very clear brief on what we needed to build and a MVP of these required features.

+## MVP requirements

 - Render a game board in the browser
 - Switch turns between X and O (or whichever markers you select)